Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: A unified toy problem: learning tax and entropy collapse

-We present a unified toy problem using GSPO as an example, illustrating two core failure modes identified in Proposition~\ref{prop:violate_cancel_implies_drift}: (i) learning tax caused by ineffective updates to tokens unrelated to the reward, and (ii) entropy collapse between semantically equivalent correct solutions.
-The example is intentionally minimal, fully algebraic, and independent of any language-specific surface forms.
+Using GSPO as an example, we present a unified toy problem to illustrate the two core failure modes identified in Proposition~\ref{prop:violate_cancel_implies_drift}: (i) the learning tax caused by ineffective updates to reward-irrelevant tokens, and (ii) entropy collapse among semantically equivalent correct solutions.
+The example is intentionally minimal, fully algebraic, and independent of surface forms in any particular language.

-\subsection{Prompt and Trajectories}
+\subsection{Prompt and trajectories}

-Consider the prompt:
+Consider the prompt

 and the following three trajectories: